goinfinite/ez/README.md

 The software itself is a single binary, but it requires openSUSE MicroOS to run.

-Once you have uploaded the openSUSE MicroOS cloud-init image to your provider and deployed a VM, get the SFM binary and download it to the `/speedia/` directory.
+1. Once you have uploaded the openSUSE MicroOS cloud-init image to your provider, attach a secondary unformatted disk and deploy the VM.

-Then you just need to run:
+2. Get the SFM binary and download it to the `/speedia/` directory.

+3. Then run the installer, the system will reboot and once you get the success message, you are good to go:

 ```
 sfm sys-install